-Traditional Asian cuisine is healthful and nutritious with fresh vegetables, proteins, and aromatic herbs but beware sometimes of calories, sodium, Monosodium Glutamate, fat, sugar, and food coloring you can find in it.
+Traditional Asian cuisine is full of fresh vegetables, proteins, and aromatic herbs, but is also full of calories, sodium, Monosodium Glutamate, fat, sugar, and food coloring…

-Forget: crispy, coated, twice-cooked or battered food, it’s a good indication you should avoid it.
+If it’s crispy, coated, twice-cooked, or battered, it’s a good sign you should avoid it.

-Be careful of the tempting fried noodle and fried rice.
-Ask for steamed white rice or brown one.
+Be wary of the enticing fried noodle and fried rice options.
+Request steamed white rice or brown rice.

-Stick with soup, Pho, steamed vegetable and steamed, broiled or roasted meat, steamed spring rolls or vegetable dumplings.
+Soup, Pho, steamed vegetables, steamed, broiled, or roasted meat, steamed spring rolls, or vegetable dumplings are all good choices.

 Edamame isn’t automatically low cal

-If those delicious soybeans are simply steamed in water, and an excellent pick but, they can also be tossed in oil after being steamed…
+If those delicious soybeans are simply steamed in water, it’s an excellent pick but, they are often tossed in oil after being steamed…

 Veggies aren’t always seductive

-Before stir-fry veggie, Asiatic restaurants traditionally deep-fry them for extra texture.
-Some vegetables absorb oil the way sponges drink water.
+Traditionally, Asian restaurants deep-fry vegetables before stir-frying them to ad some texture.
+Some vegetables absorb oil in the same way that a sponge does.
 Opt for broccolis, snow peas, or peppers.

 Tofu can be a diet wrecker

-Some Tofu recipes are high in calories because Tofu has been most of the time deep-fried before it hits.
+Some Tofu recipes are high in calories as Tofu is most of the time deep-fried…

 Beef with black bean sauce